varshinivij/greptile_hack/agentcd/PLAN.md

 - AgentCD now calls the single synchronous `POST /evaluations` endpoint before each paired attempt's worktrees and temporary refs are removed.
 - It sends both exact generated commits in one request and retains the complete raw response.
-- Normalize baseline and candidate Greptile results with deterministic evaluator output.
+- AgentCD now normalizes named baseline and candidate Greptile results with per-attempt metrics; deterministic task-check execution remains.
 - The versioned offline evaluation policy, payload parser, six gates, decision coordinator, and replay fixtures are implemented on `hashim-eval`.
 - Use the `hashim-eval` normalized evidence contract and saved policy fixtures as the integration boundary.
-- Return an explainable offline decision: promote to shadow, hold, reject, or require human review.
+- AgentCD now returns an explainable offline decision and deterministic Markdown artifact when given a policy snapshot.
 - Adapt `agentcd-report` to render that structured decision downstream without becoming a second decision engine.

 ### Phase 3: Evaluation Integration